outfox/fennecs/www/docs/Queries/Matching.md

 ## Match Targets

-Not only the Stream Types can match specific or wildcarded targets. `world.Query<ST1, ST2>()` is the same as `world.Query<ST1, ST2>(Match.Any, Match.Any)`, but these targets can be other Wildcards, or the IdEntities of specific Objects and Entities.
+Not only the Stream Types can match specific or wildcarded targets. `world.Query<ST1, ST2>()` is the same as `world.Query<ST1, ST2>(Match.Any, Match.Any)`, but these targets can be other Wildcards, or the Identities of specific Objects and Entities.

 The same is true for any other `Match Type` expression, like `Has`, `Not`, or `Any`.